List of immigration raids and arrests in the second Trump presidency: June

-On June 21, a 48 year old gardener was punched in the head, pepper sprayed and arrested by ICE while landscaping outside an IHOP in Santa Ana.
-His son, a US Marine, has called for his release.
+On June 21, a 48-year-old gardener was punched in the head, pepper sprayed and arrested by ICE while landscaping outside an IHOP in Santa Ana.
+His son, a U.S. Marine, has called for his release.

+On June 24, ICE arrested two U.S. citizens who were protesting their actions in downtown Los Angeles.
+One of the men was put in a chokehold and piled on by four agents as bystanders could be heard on video worrying that he would die.
+The other person who was arrested was a 32-year-old 4-foot-11 woman who stepped into the path of an agent and was knocked over.
+Both people were charged with assaulting the officers who injured them.
+Charges against the woman were later dropped, while lawyers for the man said he put his arm out in response to being pepper sprayed and did not intend to touch the agent who sprayed him.
+In Oregon, an Iranian citizen living in Yamhill County was arrested on his way to the gym.
+The man had been living in the U.S. since the early 2000s, and his lawyers filed a petition warning that his deportation could lead to his persecution by the Iranian government.
+The same day, an Afghan asylum seeker was detained on his way home from a hearing at Portland Immigration Court.

-On June 26, Job Garcia, a 37 year old PhD student and a US citizen, was arrested during an ICE raid being conducted at a Home Depot in Hollywood.
-Garcia was capturing video of the ICE raid when he was confronted by agents.
+On June 26, Job Garcia, a 37-year-old Ph.D. student and U.S. citizen, was arrested during an ICE raid being conducted at a Home Depot in Hollywood.
+Garcia was recording video of the ICE raid when he was confronted by agents.
 ICE agents reportedly tackled him and placed a knee on his back.
 After being arrested, Garcia was placed in a holding area at Dodger Stadium.
 He was held for roughly 24 hours and then released back to his family.
-Garcia is seeking 1 million dollars in damages for assault, battery, false arrest, and false imprisonment.
+Garcia is seeking $1 million in damages for assault, battery, false arrest, and false imprisonment.

+On June 28, ICE arrested a woman and her extended family – four U.S. citizen children and their grandmother – at Peace Arch Park in Blaine, Washington.
+The children's father was arrested near their home a few days later.
+ICE accused the woman of "smuggling" her mother, who was present on a travel visa, into the United States.
+The family was held in detention for nearly 2 weeks.
+The smuggling charges were dropped in mid-July, and the children were released into the custody of the couple's family friends of around 20 years.

 On June 30, Estela Ramos Baten and her daughter, a Los Angeles honors student, were arrested by ICE at a routine immigration court check-in and deported to Guatemala shortly after.
 The pair said they were not allowed to call their family to notify them that they had been detained, and that ICE had taken Estela's medications, which could not be replaced in Guatemala.
 Estela died on September 8 at age 45.